 All students will be required to register for MACP4013 Advanced Clinical Practice capability, at the beginning of the course.
 This is a 0 credit module that will run alongside all modules in the PG Cert and PG Diploma.
 At the beginning of the course, students will be expected to undertake an individual learning needs assessment in collaboration with their Personal Academic Tutor, Supervisor and Manager to develop an individual learning contract based on their role, sector and specialism.
 The module must be completed by the end of the PG Diploma, as it ensures assessment against the ACP capability document (NHSE 2017).
 Students must pass MACP4013 to pass the PG Diploma.
-Capabilities assessed in MACP4013 link to all modules within the PG Diploma.
 Two modules (MACP4002 Health and Social Needs Assessment and MACP4007 Independent and Supplementary Prescribing) require the student to undertake an assessment of competence and capability, in the workplace.
 Students undertaking these modules are supported by registered healthcare professionals (Supervisors, Mentors and Practice Assessors) also employed in the practice area.
 Students' work-based learning takes place in their place of employment.